 - Have the citation or summons translated into the appropriate language (e.g. Spanish if serving a party in Mexico).

 - Fill out the appropriate Request for Service Abroad form available on the Hague Conference website.
 For example, if the respondent is in Mexico, you would need to use the trilingual Spanish-English-French form.

 - An original and a copy of the English version and the translated version of the petition/complaint, citation, and Request for Service Abroad must be sent to the appropriate Central Authority.
 Each signatory country to the Hague Service Convention has a designated Central Authority that handles foreign service requests.

 - After sending the appropriate documents, you’ll need to wait for a response, which can take several months.
 Typically, the Central Authority will send a “return of service” to the District Clerk where you filed the case, so you may need to periodically check with the District Clerk to see if they have received anything.

 If you don’t know the address of the respondent, you cannot do service under the Hague Service Convention.
 If you are dealing with a family law case, you may be able to do service by posting or publication.

-Read this article to learn more about service by posting: Service by Posting (when you can't find your spouse in a divorce without kids)
+If your case is a divorce without children, read Service by Posting (when you can't find your spouse in a divorce without kids).